Stridor

 History

-History of present illness should first identify whether symptoms are acute or chronic and whether they are transient or intermittent.
+History of present illness should first identify whether symptoms are acute or chronic and then whether they are continuous or intermittent.
 If acute, any symptoms of upper respiratory infection (runny nose, fever, sore throat) or allergy (itching, sneezing, facial swelling, rash, potential allergen exposure) are noted.
-Recent intubation or neck surgery should be clinically obvious.
+Recent intubation or neck surgery should be clinically evident.
 If chronic, the age at onset (eg, since birth, since infancy, only in adulthood) and duration are determined, as well as whether symptoms are continuous or intermittent.
-For intermittent symptoms, provoking or exacerbating factors (eg, position, allergen exposure, cold, anxiety, feeding, crying) are sought.
+For intermittent symptoms, precipitating or exacerbating factors (eg, position, allergen exposure, cold, anxiety, feeding, crying) are sought.
 Important associated symptoms in all cases include cough, pain, drooling, respiratory distress, cyanosis, and difficulty feeding.

 Review of systems should seek symptoms suggesting causative disorders, including heartburn or other reflux symptoms (laryngospasm); night sweats, weight loss, and fatigue (cancer); and voice change, trouble swallowing, and recurrent aspiration (neurologic disorders).

-Past medical history in children should cover perinatal history, particularly regarding need for endotracheal intubation, presence of known congenital anomalies, and vaccination history (particularly HiB).
-In adults, history of prior endotracheal intubation, tracheotomy, recurrent respiratory infections, and tobacco and alcohol use should be elicited.
+Past medical history in children should cover perinatal history, particularly regarding need for endotracheal intubation, presence of known congenital anomalies, and vaccination history.
+In adults, a history of prior endotracheal intubation, tracheotomy, recurrent respiratory infections, and tobacco and alcohol use should be elicited.

 Physical examination

-Oropharyngeal examination of a patient (particularly a child) with epiglottitis may provoke anxiety, leading to functional obstruction and loss of the airway.
+Oropharyngeal examination of a patient (particularly a child) with epiglottitis may provoke anxiety, leading to further functional obstruction and loss of the airway.
 Thus, if epiglottitis is suspected, a tongue depressor or other instrument should not be placed in the mouth.
-When suspicion is low and patients are in no distress, they may undergo imaging; others should be sent to the operating room for direct laryngoscopy, which should be done by an otolaryngologist with the patient under anesthesia.
+When suspicion is low and patients are not in significant distress, they may undergo imaging; others should be sent to the operating room for direct laryngoscopy, which should be performed by an otorhinolaryngologist with the patient under anesthesia.

 If the patient’s vital signs and airway are stable and acute epiglottitis is not suspected, the oral cavity should be thoroughly examined for pooled secretions, hypertrophic tonsils, induration, erythema, or foreign bodies.
 The neck is palpated for masses and tracheal deviation.
 Careful auscultation of the nose, oropharynx, neck, and chest may help discern the location of the stridor.
-Infants should be examined with special attention to craniofacial morphology (looking for signs of congenital malformations), patency of the nares, and cutaneous abnormalities.
+Infants should be examined with special attention to craniofacial morphology (looking for signs of congenital malformations), patency of the nares, and cutaneous abnormalities (such as an urticarial rash or swelling, which can occur in anaphylaxis).

 Red flags